What is Curl?

-Curl (stands for Client URL) is a famous command-line tool that developers can you to send requests to the server, upload files, and submit web forms.
+Curl (stands for Client URL) is popular command-line tool developers use to send requests to the server, upload files, and submit web forms.
 Curl supports all modern protocols, including HTTP, HTTPS, SFTP, FTP, and has built-in support for SSL, user authentication, and HTTP Cookies.
 Curl works on Linux, Mac, Windows.

 What is HTTP POST?

-POST is one of the nine methods of the HTTP protocol.
-The HTTP POST method requests the webserver to receive and process the data contained in the body of the message.
-POST method is often used to submit login or contact forms or upload files and images to the server.
+POST is one of the nine standard methods of the HTTP protocol.
+The HTTP POST method requests the webserver to receive and process the data contained in the body of the POST message.
+POST method is often used to submit login or contact forms and upload files and images to the server.

 Curl POST Request Syntax